Jashan66/facial_recognition/README.md

 # Common Issues

 -> Remove all files that are not images from the `new_faces` folder.
-Someimtes hidden files like `.DS_Store` will cause an error.
+Sometimes hidden files like `.DS_Store` will cause an error.